Dhairyashilvp/SolveWithD/README.md

 # SolveWithD
-I push solutions to the coading problems that I solve everyday.
+I push solutions to the coding problems that I solve everyday.